Is Fissure Curable Without Surgery?

 Conservative Treatment Options for Fissures

-If proper care is taken early in the condition, most fissures can be cured without surgery.
+If proper care is taken early in the condition, many acute fissures can heal without surgery, although recurrence can occur.
 The following conservative methods are the most commonly used treatments:

 1.Dietary Modifications